sebastiank33/MegaMemoir33/README.md

-Full stack blogging application which implements React for the frontend, and Node.js/Express.js to communicated with a MySQL database.
+Full stack blogging application which implements React for the frontend, and Node.js/Express.js for the backend to communicate with a MySQL database.